-Irreversible long-term environmental changes associated with the Project would include a change in the visual character of the site as a result of the conversion of the Project site to a new commercial/residential mixed use.
-Additional irreversible environmental changes would include the increase in local and regional vehicular traffic, and the resultant increase in air pollutants and noise emissions generated by this traffic, among other impacts.
-Design features have been incorporated into the development proposal and mitigation measures are proposed in this EIR that would minimize the effects of the environmental changes associated with the development of the Project to the maximum degree feasible.
-In addition, the Project site is an urban site already and the implementation of the Project would improve this location of the City.
-Even with this being the case, the Project would result in short-term noise and vibration impacts during construction; long-term and cumulative impacts to recreation facilities; and cumulative impacts to fire protection, police protection, sewer, and solid waste.
+Irreversible long-term environmental changes associated with the Project would include a change in the visual character of the site as a result of the conversion of the Project site to a new residential use.
+Additional irreversible environmental changes would include a small increase in local vehicular traffic, and the resultant increase in air pollutants, greenhouse gas emissions, and noise emissions generated by this traffic, among other impacts.